Claire Clairmont: Literature

 Clairmont was depicted in a special edition of the comic book The Wicked + The Divine, as an incarnation of the goddess Inanna and a member of the 1830s Pantheon.

-She is also referred to in a disparaging manner by Jonathan Strange in the novel "Jonathan Strange and Mr. Norrell" while he is describing his relationship with Lord Byron in letters home.
+She is also referred to in a disparaging manner by Jonathan Strange in the novel Jonathan Strange & Mr Norrell while he is describing his relationship with Lord Byron in letters home.